Autocar spotted a Range Rover Sport PHEV over the weekend

 That car will use the same petrol-electric drivetrain as the Range Rover Sport PHEV

-The petrol-electric models will combine power from Jaguar Land Rover's 2.0-litre Ingenium engine with an Electric Drive Module (EDM).
-The former is predicted to provide 295bhp and 295lb ft, while the latter injects 201bhp and 332lb ft and will also enable about 30 miles of pure electric range.
+The former power source is predicted to provide 295bhp and 295lb ft, while the latter injects 201bhp and 332lb ft and will also enable about 30 miles of electric-only range.

-The EDM was created in-house and fits into the existing structure of the Range Rover model line-up, mating to an eight-speed ZF automatic gearbox and using power from a lithium-ion battery located beneath the boot floor.
+The electric drive technology was created in-house and fits into the existing structure of the Range Rover model line-up.
+It's mated to an eight-speed ZF automatic gearbox and sources ists power from a lithium ion battery located beneath the boot floor.